 Imagine being a repairman sent to weld a patch on a leaky center pivot span in the middle of the winter.
 Think of how helpful the photo or a video of the water application and the leaks would be in helping you determine the location of the needed repair.
 Even the off-season task of changing out faulty sprinklers can be greatly reduced if you have video of the sprinkler application patterns from last summer to guide you to the location.

 Many crop consultants have drone services available to video fields and equipment.
 Drones are becoming more common among irrigation and crop supply businesses.
 Once irrigators have seen drone video of an irrigation system applying water, drone services will likely be more in demand.
 The drone flies a path 40-50 feet above and parallel to the pivot from the center point to the end gun.
 A two- to three-minute video documents each sprinkler’s water pattern problems and visible leaks for later repair.

-Michigan State University Extension and Purdue University Extension staff performed a system uniformity can test on a 1,300-foot irrigation center pivot.
-At the same time, an unmanned aerial vehicle (UAV or drone) flew overhead capturing video images of the application from different angles and altitudes.
-The concept: A quick video of the pivot while applying water would allow a producer to identify needed repairs much faster and cheaper than performing a catch can test.
+Preparing for an Aug.
+16, 2019, field day near Sturgis, Michigan, staff from Michigan State University Extension and Purdue Extension performed a system uniformity can test on a 1,300-foot pivot.
+At the same time, a drone captured video images of the application.
+The concept is that taking a quick video of the pivot while applying water would allow a producer to identify needed repairs.

-A local pivot repairman looking at the flight video said the video would be the perfect method to document what leaks and flanges need repair on a unit.
-A video from the ground would also work but would be much harder to get in the middle of the season with standing crops in the field, and it is also difficult to see the water spray pattern from below against the sky.
-Whether taken from the ground or a UAV, a video sent to the repairman can be a huge benefit to identifying sprinkler problems.
+A local pivot technician looking at the flight video said the video would be the perfect method to document what leaks and flanges need repaired on a unit.
+It would eliminate their having to turn the water on to identify leaks when they first get to a site.
+A video from the ground would also work but would be much harder to get in the middle of the season with stanirding crops in the field.
+Whether taken from the ground or drone, a video sent to the repairman can be a huge benefit to identifying sprinkler problems.